Pierre Parrant

-Pierre "Pig's Eye" Parrant, or Pierre Parent, was the first person of European descent to live within the borders of what would eventually become the city of Saint Paul, Minnesota.
-His exploits propelled him to local fame and infamy, with his name briefly adorning the village that would one day become Minnesota's capital city.
+Pierre "Pig's Eye" Parrant was the first official resident of the city of Saint Paul, Minnesota.
+His exploits propelled him to local fame and infamy, with his name briefly adorning the village that became Minnesota's capital city.

 History

 Sources disagree about Parrant's exact history before settling in the Minnesota Territory, but most indicate that he was of French Canadian origin (or perhaps Métis) and born near Sault Ste.
 Marie, Ontario, around 1777.
 For most of his adult life Parrant made his living as a fur trapper while working for a company called McKenzie and Chouteau.
 During his days as a fur trapper "Pig's Eye" Parrant, so called because he was blind in one eye, started to gain a somewhat dubious reputation with law enforcement, most likely due to his dabbling as a bootlegger.
 With the onset of age and the fur trade's decline Parrant began seeking new endeavors to earn a living.
 His search brought him to a fledgling new settlement near a military outpost called Fort Snelling in the Minnesota Territory.